March 31, 2018

 - Separate account

-- A dedicated sustainable investing team is backed by Putnam's equity research and quantitative/risk analysis groups.
+- An experienced, dedicated sustainable investing team is integrated with Putnam's equity research and quantitative/risk analysis groups.

 †Assets may include accounts that are not reflected in the composite.